Stephen Patrick DeMaine Kelly

-Stephen Patrick DeMaine Kelly (born November 21, 1994 in Lutherville, Maryland) is an American lacrosse player who plays for Cannons Lacrosse Club of the Premier Lacrosse League (PLL).
+Stephen Patrick DeMaine Kelly (born November 21, 1994) is an American lacrosse player who plays for Cannons Lacrosse Club of the Premier Lacrosse League (PLL).
 Kelly plays as a midfielder and face-off specialist and scored the first goal in PLL history in 2019.
 Kelly was selected to play in the 2021 PLL All Star Game in San Jose, California.

 Prior to joining the Archers, Kelly played for the Chesapeake Bayhawks in the Major League Lacrosse (MLL).
 He was selected to the MLL All-Star Team in 2018, and helped lead them to an overtime victory over Team USA.

 Kelly attended University of North Carolina, Chapel Hill (UNC) from 2014 to 2017 where he played college lacrosse.
 In 2016, Kelly was named co-MVP of the National Championship team and was awarded the Turnbull Trophy.
 In 2017, Kelly was named team captain and helped lead UNC to an ACC Championship.
 Kelly is ranked 2nd in all-time face-off wins (718) and 3rd in all-time most ground balls (378) at UNC.

 Kelly played high school lacrosse at Calvert Hall College High School where he was a two-time high school All-American and helped lead Calvert Hall to an MIAA championship in 2012.
 He was the youngest member of the 2012 USA Under 19 Lacrosse Team, helping the team win the gold medal at the FIL World Championship in Turku, Finland.